-Q. Tell me about the native plant boneset.
+Q. Please tell me about the native plant called "boneset."

 Boneset, Eupatorium perfoliatum, is a common perennial that is native to the eastern United States and Canada, with a range from Nova Scotia to Florida.
 Other common names for boneset are feverwort, sweat plant, and thoroughwort.
 The Native American name for boneset translates into ague-weed (ague is the name for malarial fever ).
 The common name, boneset, comes from breakbone fever, an influenza-like illness causing severe bone pain that was treated with Eupatorium perfoliatum.